-(i) The results shall be finalized at the end of the 3rd semester of the program.
-Individual course grades shall be announced within a date ordinarily not later than three weeks

-- (ii) Minimum passing grade: The minimum passing grade in a theoretical course will be D and the minimum passing grade in a laboratory/project/field work/in-plant training and viva-voce course will be C. - (iii) Promotion to higher semester: A student who has a grade point average of 2.2 or higher, F grade in not more than 8 credit points and at least C grade in the laboratory/field work/in-plant training and viva voce courses of the 1st and 2nd semester shall be promoted to the 2nd and 3rd semester, respectively. - (iv) There shall be no improvement in laboratory/field work/in-plant training/project and viva voce courses.
+- (i) The results shall be finalized at the end of the 3rd semester of the program.
+Individual course grades shall be announced within a date ordinarily not later than three weeks after the end of the semester final examinations. - (ii) Minimum passing grade: The minimum passing grade in a theoretical course will be D and the minimum passing grade in thesis and viva-voce course will be C. - (iii) Promotion to higher semester: A student who has a grade point average of 2.2 or higher, F grade in not more than 8 credit points and at least C grade in the viva-voce courses of the 1st and 2nd semester shall be promoted to the 2nd and 3rd semester, respectively. - (iv) There shall be no improvement in thesis and viva voce courses.
 A student failing to secure a minimum C grade in any of these courses in any semester shall fail the semester.